How Replication Manager uses snapshots

 HDFS snapshots

-Understand what HDFS snapshots are and how Replication Manager helps with successful HDFS replication.
+Understand what HDFS snapshots are and how it helps Replication Manager during replication.

-HDFS snapshots are point-in-time backup of directories or the entire filesystem without actually cloning of data.
+HDFS snapshots are point-in-time backup of directories without actually cloning of data.
 HDFS snapshots improve data replication performance and prevent errors caused by changes to a source directory.
 These snapshots appear on the filesystem as read-only directories that can be accessed just like other ordinary directories.

 Some replications, especially those that require a long time to finish can fail because source files are modified during the replication process.
 You can prevent such failures by using snapshot policies in Replication Manager.
 This use of snapshots is automatic with CDH versions 5.0 and higher.
 To take advantage of this, you must enable the relevant directories for snapshots (also called making the directory snapshottable).